Opinion: Africa's COVID-19 lockdown — a death trap of another kind for the poor | DW | 26.03.2020

 Foreclosures of businesses

+Lockdowns to slow the spread of new infections, together with other measures, proved effective in China.

-A lockdown to stop new infections is a brilliant way to contain the coronavirus that is fast spreading across Africa.
-However, countries are in a dilemma on how they are going to save their economies from total collapse.
+However, African countries are in a dilemma on how they are going to save their economies from total collapse.

 With a private sector that is mostly controlled by the central government, many small and medium enterprises (SMEs) will be affected in the short run.

-Already the SMEs were struggling with high taxes imposed on them and low profits.
+Already the SMEs were struggling under high taxes and low profits.
 They are now counting losses even before the pandemic has been brought under control.

 African countries cannot afford elaborate stimulus packages to bolster their economies, they must still find ways to mitigate the impact of COVID-19 on businesses and the health sector.